 Directors: Kathleen Hepburn, Elle-Máijá Tailfeathers

-Stars: Violet Nelson, Charlie Hannah, Elle-Máijá Tailfeathers
+Cast: Violet Nelson, Charlie Hannah, Elle-Máijá Tailfeathers

 A brief encounter on the street causes Alia to bring a young domestic abuse victim home, and together they unfold the events that lead to her assault and eventually on the street.